alchemistgo87/gifportal-solana-web3/README.md

+## Features of the dapp

+- View Popular Dance Moves Gifs
+- Vote for your favorite Gifs
+- Add link of your favorite dance gif on the portal

+All the data including links of gifs and vote information is saved on solana blockchain.

+Note: To make it work switch the network of phantom wallet to devnet.

-# To run the dapp:
+## To run the dapp

 `cd app`

-`yarn install` (Run this command once)
+`yarn install` (Run this command only once)

 `yarn start`

-# To build smart contract after modification:
+## To re-build smart contract after modification

 In Root folder:

-Run this command once: `yarn install`
+`yarn install` (Run this command only once)

 Then after each update in smart contract (present in programs/myepicproject/lib.rs) run: